reaperofchaos/GladeParrser/README.md

 A tool that reads a Gtk Glade File and creates template C code that can be compiled to a GUI application.
 # Instructions
 ## Setup up the Development environment
-Requires a Unix OS
+Requires a Unix OS <br />
 Requires GCC for compiling C files.
-G++ is optional if you want to build GladeParser from source
+G++ is optional if you want to build GladeParser from source <br />
-1. Install Glade - a design tool for creating GUIs using GTK sudo apt-get install glade
+1. Install Glade - a design tool for creating GUIs using GTK <br />
+sudo apt-get install glade
-2. Install GTK
+2. Install GTK <br />
 sudo apt-get install libgtk-3-dev

 ## Usage